vaishalisahni/Vlog/README.md

 ```

 ### Integrate with Timber
 [Timber](https://github.com/JakeWharton/timber) is a popular logging library.
 Timber is extensible therefore Vlog can be seamlessly integrated alongside Timber.
 Add a behavior through `Tree` instance and plant the instance by calling `Timber.plant`.
-For more details, check the [timber sample module](https://github.com/girish3/Vlog/tree/master/timber-sample/src/main/java/com/example/timber) in this repo.
+For more details, check the [timber sample module](https://github.com/girish3/Vlog/tree/master/timber-sample/src/main/java/com/example/timber) in this repository.

 ### Advance Usage
 Often, there is a need to not just print logs but also either to save them in a local file or upload it to a server.
 The [Chain of responsibility pattern](https://www.tutorialspoint.com/design_pattern/chain_of_responsibility_pattern.htm) is a recommended pattern for such needs.
 In this pattern, each object in the chain receives the log data and can therefore be responsible to print the log statement (logcat), save in a file, or, in our use-case, pass the data to **Vlog** library.
 Refer [sample app](https://github.com/girish3/Vlog/tree/master/app/src/main/java/com/girish/vlogsample) in this repo for more details.
 For a quick setup, the app's [logger folder](https://github.com/girish3/Vlog/tree/master/app/src/main/java/com/girish/vlogsample/logger) can directly be copy-pasted in any Android project.